• Skip to main content

 Once the smoked ribeye roast has rested you will want to cut the ties an remove them from the roast.

-removing the strings from a smoked ribeye roast
+a sliced smoked ribeye roast

 Use a good meat slicing knife and cut the smoked ribeye roast into nice thick slices based on how many guests you are serving.